 - Post-silicone tools, services and security best practices.
 With the right level of investment into highly specialized and qualified security engineering team and multiple production runs to be discarded, this method has a major downside – the cost of operations, eventually transferred into the price of the products.

 - Outsourced IP Cores resistant to side-channel attacks.
 These implementations are sold either as certified by a recognized body or covered by a guarantee for an upper limit of traces below which the security is assured (e.g. one million traces, which would take hackers only several days to generate).
-There is a downside in blindly trusting another party’s evaluation.
-They all carry a risk that an existing problem was not discovered – and the manufacturers have no way of validating that proper protection was indeed applied.
+There is a downside in blindly trusting another party’s

 - The most advanced global manufacturers hire cryptography and security engineers, build testing labs and develop proprietary methods of protection against side-channel attacks.